cudmore/cudmore.github.io/_posts/2016-05-21-raspian-jessie.md

 ### 2.2) Run configuration utility

     sudo raspi-config

+20171122 - The name and location of these options have changed.
+This is still the general idea

  - 1 Expand Filesystem
  - 2 Change User Password
  - 3 Boot Options